 While Instagram might be the right place to connect with potential clients, too many articles on the internet simplify the tactics for this platform far too much.
 Every Aspect of your profile is important.
 From your Instagram bio to the photos you use.

-The truth is that copying and pasting quotes is not enough to get engagement on Instagram.
+The truth is that copying and pasting quotes is not enough to effectively market a law firm on Instagram.
 Instead, you need a clear and personalized posting plan consisting of Instagram post ideas to help you stand out from the sea of sameness.
 Great Instagram captions may take more time, but that effort leads to better engagement with new clients.